Meet 10+ Animals Who Suffered or Died Horrifically at SeaQuest

 Published by Tara DiMaio.

 SeaQuest profits from exploiting animals for entertainment.
 Its speciesist business model lets people pay to poke stingrays and gawk at octopuses in the middle of shopping malls.
-Holding wild animals in malls puts the health and safety of both them and humans at risk.
+Holding wild animals in malls puts their health and safety, along with those of humans, at risk.

-PETA’s campaign to stop the sleazy company continues through government appeals and complaints to local law enforcement.
-In 2018, we teamed up with actor Alec Baldwin to speak out against SeaQuest’s effort to build a facility in Long Island, New York, which led the company to pull its permit application.
-PETA filed a lawsuit in 2019, which also ended in a major victory for animals when SeaQuest agreed to end its bid to open up shop in The Galleria at Fort Lauderdale mall in Florida.
+PETA’s campaign to stop this sleazy company from doing more harm continues through government appeals and complaints to local law enforcement.
+In 2018, we teamed up with actor Alec Baldwin to speak out against SeaQuest’s attempt to build a facility on Long Island, New York, which led the company to pull its permit application.
+PETA filed a lawsuit in 2019, which also ended in a major victory for animals when SeaQuest agreed to end its bid to open up shop at Galleria Fort Lauderdale mall in Florida.
 PETA won’t rest until this business stops exploiting animals, and your voice makes a difference.

 Here are just some of SeaQuest’s victims: